 About This Website

 I started this website in 2007 after seeing the beneficial effects of a home made raw meat diet for my own three cats, two of which.had developed IBD while eating premium grain-free diets.
-I have been asked by many people to share my adaptations of popular recipes and the research that I have done on feline nutrition, and a website seemed the easiest way to share this information.
-I pay for the hosting of this website and maintain it myself as a public service.
+I have been asked by many people to share my adaptations of popular recipes and the research that I have done on feline nutrition.
+I maintain this website as a free public service.
 I am not a veterinarian, the information shared here is available in research journals, scientific textbooks on animal nutrition, and from veterinarians educated in feline nutrition.

 What Your Cat Was Meant to Eat